Rules and Guidelines for Use of the Libraries

 Use of the Library

-The library’s standard services are free for everybody.
+The library’s services are available to everyone.

 The Library can, however, charge you for printouts, photocopies, and other special services.